-Research on the causes and dynamics of conflict includes work on direct and contributing reasons and motives, opportunities and risks, for armed as well as resource conflicts.
-Ongoing projects concern subjects such as: gender equality and collective violence; forced expulsion of civilians in internal armed conflicts; political systems, resource distribution and risks of civil war; and the escalation of ethnic conflict to war.
-Research on peace processes focuses on bargaining and negotiation (e.g., causes of and conditions for successful outcomes vs. failures, roles of violence and norms such as justice, and actors including mediators and spoilers), diasporas and their contributions to peace negotiations, third-party intervention and peacekeeping (e.g., effects of peacekeeping operations on host states’ gender relations), and the implementation of targeted sanctions.
+The research falls into three thematic areas that partly overlap: 1) causes and dynamics of conflict, 2) peace processes, and 3) sustainable peace.
+Research on the causes and dynamics of conflict includes work on direct and contributing reasons and motives, opportunities and risks, for armed and non-violent conflict.
+Ongoing projects concern subjects such as: gender equality and collective violence; communal conflict; urban violence; climate-related conflict; the causes and consequences of electoral violence; civilian targeting; and the interconnections between different forms of collective violence.
+Research on peace processes focuses among other issues on mediation, bargaining and negotiation; the resolution of Jihadist conflicts; environmental negotiations; third-party intervention and peacekeeping, and the role of civil society.
 Work relating to requirements and conditions for sustainable peace is wide-ranging, and investigates the subject from many angles.
-Included here are projects on dilemmas of democratization in war-torn societies, reconciliation methods and peace-building after internal conflict, and on factors promoting or undermining the durability of peace agreements.
+Included here are projects on reconciliation, transitional justice, and peace-building after internal conflict (including with a gender focus), and on factors promoting or undermining the quality and durability of peace.
 Connected to this theme are also international and regional security issues.
-Of particular interest are the role of international organizations and the broadened security agenda including analyses of strategies against environmental threats and epidemics.
+Of particular interest are issues related to international water cooperation; the role of international organizations; and migration and security.

 A key aspect of the Department's research is its numerous and wide-ranging collaborations with internationally leading scholars and institutions within and outside Scandinavia and Sweden.
 It supports and collaborates with peace research milieus around the world, and works to develop a global network.
-It hosts and coordinates the Swedish Network of Peace, Conflict and Development Research, which has spurred national cooperation.
 In addition an interdisciplinary collaboration between peace and conflict research, political science, Department of Law and some other departments takes place within the Uppsala Forum on Peace, Democracy and Justice.

 Department of Peace and Conflict Research, Uppsala University